-We all know that glaucoma and cataract are both conditions that will affect the eyes, but many people might not differentiate one from the other.
-Although both these conditions affect the eye, it is essential to note that they have a difference.
+Many people get confused about the difference between glaucoma vs cataracts.
+We all know that glaucoma and cataracts are both conditions that will affect the eyes, but many people might not know the difference of one from the other.
+Although both these conditions affect the eye, it is essential to note that they do have a difference.

 Difference Between Glaucoma and Cataract

 The primary and significant difference between glaucoma and cataract that you need to note is that glaucoma is a disease of the optic nerve, typically as the result of elevated pressure inside the eye.
 On the other hand, cataracts impact a different part of the eye, called the lens.
 When the natural lens we’re born with becomes cloudy, it is called a cataract.

 It is important to note that both these disorders and conditions can lead to loss of your vision and affect your eyes’ general health.
 Although they have different causes and treatments, they can both be diagnosed by eye doctors at the same time during a routine eye exam.

 Glaucoma is a condition that most commonly results when the pressure inside the eye is too high and results in damage to the optic nerve.
 Our eyes constantly make fluid, and as new fluid is made, older fluids leave the eyes through a few different exit pathways.
 There is a delicate balance of new fluid being made, and old fluid exiting, such that the overall pressure inside the eye should be within a normal range.